JackBorah/get-wow-data/docs/source/index.md

 Versions of an item with different bonuses can be found on [wowhead](https://www.wowhead.com/).
 Mouse over select version and pick your desired version from the drop down menu.

+#### Last Modified
+The date when the API data was last modified is returned as the key 'last-modified'.

 #### Item context
 Where the item was created.
 Incomplete list
 | Context 	| Value          	|